By Alex Ross

 The relatively limited palette Noguchi used is another example of the ways in which History Mexico is a departure from the often brightly colorful murals throughout the Mercado.
 His sophisticated juxtaposition of bold colors like black, white, and red heighten the sense of drama in the scenes on the right.
 By contrast, the more muted pastels in the scenes on the left, which are also sculpted in comparatively shallow relief, emphasize the dawning of a new era of peace and prosperity.

 In many ways, the final panel of History Mexico is especially aligned with Noguchi’s interests and some of the central themes of the sculptor’s artistic practice.
-The transition into the last scenes of the mural is visually delineated by a thin white vertical form in the shape of a plane propeller which was a reference to the expanding accessibility of commercial aviation during this time.
+The transition into the last scenes of the mural is visually delineated by a thin white vertical form in the shape of a plane propeller, which was a reference to the expanding accessibility of commercial aviation during this time.
 Noguchi’s general fascination with technology and contemporary advances in modern science are also evidenced in the inclusion of the symbols of all three fields of scientific inquiry: chemistry, biology, and physics.
 Some of these motifs and forms are borrowed from earlier works.
 The vital processes of biology are represented by three biomorphic shapes suggesting single-cell organisms observed under a microscope.
 The second of these three forms is reminiscent of the model Noguchi made of his unrealized design for the von Sternberg pool, rendered here as a reverse mold.
 And recalling the original version of his sculpture Birth that so offended Marie Harriman, Noguchi placed an equally vivid portrayal of the act of birth over the window in the far left wall of the mural.
-This scene depicting the renewal of human life is juxtaposed with the scene showing the death of the capitalist over the far-right window.
+This scene depicting the renewal of human life is juxtaposed with the scene showing the death of the Capitalist over the far-right window.

 Noguchi also reused ideas developed for the composition of History Mexico in his later work.
 The motifs of the test tube and beaker that reference the study of chemistry, for example, reappear in his composition for a proposed mural design for the Medical Building at the 1939 New York World’s Fair.